hteumeuleu/caniemail/_features/html-form.md

 notes: ""
 notes_by_num: {
   "1": "Does not submit in iOS GANGA",
-  "2": "On submit name values are prefixed with x_"
+  "2": "On submit name values are prefixed with x_", "3": "Does not submit."
 }
 ---